 The pupil should understand the sanctions that will apply if they continue to use homophobic language.
 These includes a letter of reflection and involving their parents/carer.

-The SLT investigating the matter will record the incident directly in Pastoral Notes and/or on the Seemis Bullying and Equalities System, depending on the incident.
-Does it stop?
+The SLT investigating the matter will record the incident directly in Pastoral Notes and/or on the Seemis Bullying and Yes ulties System, depending on the incident.
+Does i No b?